IrvingGomez/PersonalWebpage/content/authors/admin/_index.md

 <a href="https://www.cmkl.ac.th/" target="_blank"> CMKL University</a>,
 teaching competencies at the B.Eng. in
 <a href="https://www.cmkl.ac.th/aice/bachelor/overview" target="_blank"> Artificial Intelligence and Computer Engineering (AiCE) program</a>.
-I am also lecturer at the
+I am also Lecturer at the
 <a href="https://ibero.mx" target="_blank"> Ibero-American University</a> teaching at the
 <a href="https://licenciaturas.ibero.mx/actuaria" target="_blank"> B.Sc. in Actuarial Science</a>.